jsherman212/xnuspy/README.md

 `loader/loader module/xnuspy`.
 After doing that, xnuspy will do its thing and in a few seconds your device will boot. `loader` will wait a couple more seconds after issuing `xnuspy-getkernelv` in case SEPROM needs to be exploited.

+# Known Issues
+Sometimes a couple of my phones would get stuck at "Booting" after checkra1n's KPF runs.
+I have yet to figure out what causes this, but if it happens, try again.
+Also, if the device hangs after `bootx`, try again.

 # xnuspy_ctl
 xnuspy will patch an `enosys` system call to point to `xnuspy_ctl_tramp`.